-Four of the most common file formats for compressing or encoding and storing digital images are JPEG, PNG, GIF, and BMP.
-This article provides a quick comparison of these four by discussing their key features and differences in terms of image quality, file size, and usability.
+Four of the most common formats for compressing or encoding and storing digital images are JPEG, PNG, GIF, and BMP.
+This article provides a quick comparison of the four and discusses key features and differences in terms of image quality, file size, and usability.

-Take note that JPEG stands for Joint Photographic Expert group while PNG stands for Portable Network Graphic.
-GIF is an acronym for Graphics Interchange Format while BMP is short for bitmap image file or device independent bitmap.
+Take note JPEG or JPG stands for Joint Photographic Expert Group while PNG stands for Portable Network Graphic.
+GIF is an acronym for Graphics Interchange Format while BMP is short for bitmap image file or device-independent bitmap.

 JPEG vs. PNG vs. GIF vs. BMP: Which One is Better?